btnguyen2k/godynamo/SQL_INDEX.md

 Description: create a Global Secondary Index on an existing DynamoDB table.

 - If the statement is executed successfully, `RowsAffected()` returns `1, nil`.
-- If the specified table already existed:
+- If the specified GSI already existed:
   - If `IF NOT EXISTS` is supplied: `RowsAffected()` returns `0, nil`.
   - If `IF NOT EXISTS` is _not_ supplied: `RowsAffected()` returns `_, error`.
 - `RCU`: GSI's read capacity unit.